Author: Andero Kalju

 More info: Study Information System

-The faculty on the programme brings diverse research profiles and comes from various language backgrounds, revealing the diversity of linguistics and linguistic experience.
+The academic staff on the programme bring diverse research profiles and come from various language backgrounds, revealing the multiplicity of linguistics and linguistic experience.

 Guest lectures, conferences and seminars

-We have an active, constantly evolving programme of seminars, conferences, and guest lectures that bring top international scholars in the field to our institute and our students throughout the semester.
+The institute’s event calendar is diverse and active, with a continual stream of seminars, conferences, and guest lectures that bring top international scholars to our institute and attract students throughout the semester.

-From 2023, the Institute of Estonian and General Linguistics is the head of the international MEDAL consortium.
-During the next 3 years, numerous summer schools and masters courses will take place with a focus on methodological excellence in linguistics.
+The Institute of Estonian and General Linguistics has been leading the international MEDAL consortium (funded by the European Union and UKRI, read more here) since 2023.
+During the 3-year project, numerous summer schools and workshops are organised with a focus on methodological excellence in linguistics and developing career skills.

-Graduates of this programme will be highly trained for employment requiring language skills in Estonian or the other Finno-Ugric languages, both in Estonia and abroad.
-This includes jobs in language teaching, translation, diplomacy, tourism, enterprise, or international cooperation in multilingual environments.
-Students completing the programme will learn analytical and digital skills and practice communication and teamwork.
-Graduates are well-placed for employment in cultural heritage fields and museums.
+Graduates of this programme will be highly qualified for positions requiring language skills in Estonian and other Finno-Ugric languages, both in Estonia and abroad.
+This includes jobs in language teaching, translation, diplomacy, enterprise, and international cooperation in multilingual environments.
+Students completing the programme will learn analytic and digital skills and practise communication and teamwork.
+Graduates are also well-suited for employment in cultural heritage institutions and museums.

-The programme affords opportunities to learn big data processing and data analysis skills, which are transferrable to many jobs outside of traditional linguistics.
-Graduates will be qualified for jobs that require multiple language skills or facilities with processing language data, depending on their coursework choices.
+The programme affords opportunities to learn big data processing and data analysis, which are transferrable skills for many jobs outside of traditional linguistics.
+Graduates will be qualified for jobs that require multiple language skills or expertise in processing language data, depending on their coursework choices.

-The MA programme also gives a solid foundation for continuing studies at the PhD level.
-Our courses give students a taste of serious linguistics research, helping them decide whether a research career is their path.
+The master’s programme gives a solid foundation for continuing studies at the doctoral level.
+Our courses enable students to get an idea of serious linguistics research, helping them decide whether to opt for a research career.

 Admission requirements for Estonian and Finno-Ugric Languages